Randa-Lakab/covid19-analysis-r/README.md

 - Calculates the **death rate in each age group**.
 - Displays the results as a **bar plot**.

+### Insights

+Older age groups show significantly higher mortality rates.

+Male individuals tend to have slightly higher death rates compared to females.

+Visualizations help in quickly identifying high-risk groups.

+### Contributing

+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.

 ---

 ##  Dependencies